isoura/Fractal-Growth-Laplacian-type-/README.md

 # Fractal-Growth-Laplacian-type-
-this program will generate fractals based on Laplacian growth model
+this program will generate fractals based on Laplacian growth model(still under process)